fuse-box/fuse-box/README.md

 ```

 ---
-Don't hesitate to concat me personally or join our [gitter channel](https://gitter.im/fusebox-bundler/Lobby) we are very active and friendly!
+Join our [gitter channel](https://gitter.im/fusebox-bundler/Lobby) we are very active and friendly!

 Special thanks to to [devmondo](https://github.com/devmondo) for incredible ideas, given inspiration and relentless testing/contributing to the project.